 My personal opinion is that it’s asking for trouble to do business with a family member or a good friend.
 Keep them separate and everyone will be happy.
 Business decisions – and selling a home is like running a small business – need to be based on objective facts, and friendships or family relations are riddled with subjectivity.

 Don’t take a chance on ruining a friendship or causing ill-will in a family.

 This suggestion is very popular, yet asking people who may have worked with only one or two agents doesn’t make sense.
 No matter how quickly a neighbor's home sold, or how pleased he was with the selling price, his experience is too limited to shape a informed opinion.

-I’d rather see you ask someone who has extensive experience working with realtors.
+I’d rather see you ask someone who has extensive experience working with real estate agents.
 Ask your banker, lawyer, lender, financial planner, or CPA.
-These people connect with realtors on an ongoing basis.
+These people connect with Realtors on an ongoing basis.
 They will give recommendations that are based on repeated dealings, not isolated incidents.